 - After opening the Steam folder, select the ClientRegistry.blog file, then press on the Delete key to erase it.

 A lot of players have confirmed that deleting the ClientRegistry.blog file fixes the application load error 65432.
 So, that might be one of the best resolutions for it.
 Follow the guidelines below to delete the ClientRegistry.blog file.

 4. Turn Off Antivirus Software

-The above resolutions will probably fix application load error 65432 for most players.
-However, players who have fixed the same issue with alternative resolutions are welcome to share those fixes below.
+The above resolutions will probably fix the application load error 65432.
+However, players who have fixed the same issue with alternative resolutions are welcome to share those fixes in the comment search below.